What You Will Find

 - The perfect environment for contemplation and meditation

 Loyola has room to accommodate over 90+ individuals.
 Retreatants enjoy private rooms with a sink and mirror.
 All rooms are furnished with single beds, linens, towels, a small desk for study or writing and a kneeler for prayer.
+Showers are located on each floor.

 Food for Your Soul